 - Jobs that only use one or at most a few hardware cores perform serial processing and are not supported on SuperMUC-NG.
 Use the SuperMUC-Cloud for such purposes.

 - Bunches of multiple independent tasks can be bundled into one job, using one or more nodes.

 - Please note that all job classes impose a maximum run time limit.
 It can be adjusted downward for any individual job.
 Since the scheduler uses a backfill algorithm, the better you specify a realistic runtime limit, the better throughput of your job may be achieved.

-- When a tree topology is used, this defines the maximum count of switches desired for the job allocation and optionally the maximum time to wait for that number of switches.
+- This defines the maximum count of switches (=islands of SuperMUC-NG) desired for the job allocation and optionally the maximum time to wait for that number of switches.
 If Slurm finds an allocation containing more switches than the count specified, the job remains pending until it either finds an allocation with desired (lower) switch count or the time limit expires.
 It there is no switch count limit, there is no delay in starting the job.
 This trades off better performance vs. shorter wait time in the queue.
 Also use the minimum number of switches when you need good reproducablilty for profiling or benchmarking.

 - The total memory available in user space for the set of nodes requested by the job must not be exceeded.

 - The memory used on each individual node must not be exceeded by all tasks run on that node.

 - Applications exist for which the memory usage is unsymmetric.
 In this case it may become necessary to work with a variable number of tasks per node.
 One relevant scenario is a master-worker scheme where the master may need an order of magnitude more memory and therefore requires a node of its own, while worker nodes can share a node.
 LRZ provides the "mixed" partition for using thin and fat nodes concurrently